 🖼️Step-by-Step Photo Instructions

 Use the ground meat and beans of your choice.
+Lean ground beef with black and kidney beans are suggested.

-While beef is starting to cook, combine the spices: 3 tablespoons chili powder, 1 teaspoon cumin, 1 teaspoon oregano, ½ to 1 teaspoon cayenne pepper, 1 teaspoon garlic powder, 1 teaspoon salt, and ½ teaspoon of pepper.
+While the beef is starting to cook, combine the spices: 3 tablespoons chili powder, 1 teaspoon cumin, 1 teaspoon oregano, ½ to 1 teaspoon cayenne pepper, 1 teaspoon garlic powder, 1 teaspoon salt, and ½ teaspoon of pepper.

 Rinse 1 can of black beans and 1 can of kidney beans, and add to the pot.
 You may substitute any beans you want.